200413-java-spark/Project-2-Group-1/README.md

-# Apache Spark Life Expectancy Analysis 1.0.1
+# Apache Spark Life Expectancy Analysis 1.0.2

 ******

-Processes the life expectancy data from U.S. Life Expectancy at Birth by State and Census Tract - 2010-2015 Dataset.
+***The Application Processes The Life Expectancy Data From "U.s. Life Expectancy At Birth By State And Census Tract - 2010-2015" Dataset.***

 https://data.cdc.gov/NCHS/U-S-Life-Expectancy-at-Birth-by-State-and-Census-T/5h56-n989.

-The application computes the life expectancy by state and outputs them in the form of a d3 chart.
+***The Application Computes The Life Expectancy Averages By State Then Outputs Them In The Form Of A D3 Chart.***

 ******
 ## Build
 ### Java
 ```
 mvn clean package
-java - jar project-1-john-1.0.1-SNAPSHOT.war
 ```

 ### DockerFile